Unplug long enough to hear yourself.

 The Weekend Writing Marathon

 A guided weekend intensive that takes you past the surface into sustained creative flow.
-Eight hours of guided writing across multiple modes, with techniques for when you're stuck and a framework for building a lasting practice.
+Friday-to-Sunday structure with video instruction, techniques for when you're stuck, and a framework for building a lasting practice.

 TMMW